NHSDigital/mesh-api-specification/README.md

 #### Environment variables

-You need a apgiee account to deploy to apigee, this account needs to have 2FA turned of
+You need a apgiee account to deploy to apigee, this account needs to have 2FA turned off
-* `APIGEE_USERNAME` - apigee username
+* `APIGEE_USERNAME` - your apigee username
-* `APIGEE_PASSWORD` - apigee password
+* `APIGEE_PASSWORD` - your apigee password

 Navigate to develop/specs in the apigee ui and select the spec you want to update, the APIGEE_SPEC_ID is the last id in the url
 .../specs/folder/.../editor/{APIGEE_SPEC_ID}